 Everyone must have health insurance in Germany, including unemployed people, students, freelancers, and even visitors.
 So what should you know about health insurance as a nonworking person or someone without an income?

-An unemployed has different options to get health insurance in Germany.
-It’s vary depending on the current and past status in Germany.
-There are several insurance options available to someone without a job or income (or at least a registered one).
+An unemployed has different options for getting health insurance in Germany.
+It varies depending on the current and past status in Germany.
+Several insurance options are available to someone without a job or income (or at least a registered one).

 EU and Non-EU Citizens

 The situation with health insurance in Germany also depends on your country of origin.
 Citizens of the EU states are able to receive public health insurance even when they’re not employed.
 However, only in the case of existing statutory health insurance in their home country.

 For example, if you are from Belgium, you can get official confirmation that you are a member of Belgian statutory health insurance.

 With that, you will receive an EHIC card In Germany, which gives you access to the same public healthcare as residents here do have.

 Moreover, German public insurance providers will 100% accept you as a member without a job or income.

 Nonetheless, unemployed non-EU citizens will need to get private health insurance in Germany, with some exceptions.